microsoft/vscode-arduino/BRANCHNOTES.md

 **2020 02 22** Worked on cocopa unit tests: restored broken tests and added platform test for built-in parser.
 Added path normalizing for include paths for both cocopa and vscode-arduino.
 Verified correct behaviour on Windows with latest release (alpha tester claimed it not to be working)
 **2020 02 23** Several tests, fixes and improvements within cocopa. `Arduino.h` now added to forced includes.
 Fixed code which wasn't linted up to now.
 Added hint to end of build how to rebuild the IntelliSense configuration.
 Added missing version field to `c_cpp_properties.json`.
 **2020 02 25** Implemented and tested support for `.cpp`-sketches.
 Done implementing the most relevant unit tests in cocopa.
 Two independent alpha testers confirm proper working of the previous alpha releases.
 Updated to the latest revision of cocopa.
 **2020 02 26** Preparing for pull request: Removed all code marked `IS-REMOVE` and dead code which I was able to identify.
+Reviewed all TODOs and resolved those which can be fixed without having to bother the maintainers.
+Left the unresolved on grounds of documentation.

 ## Status
 |      | Tasks   |